andrewytliu/defly/README.md

 * Trace variable changes
 * Showing source code when NoMethodError is thrown
 * Opening a shell when a particular error occurred
+* Showing the exact path of required library

 ## Tracing method and instance variables